 Her writing can be found in, or forthcoming from, X-R-A-Y Literary Magazine, Autofocus, P.S.
 I Love You, Huff Post, Lost Balloon Magazine, Cloves Literary, Rejection Letters, The Jupiter Review, Roi Fainéant Press, and elsewhere.

-Kelsi currently produces the award-winning series Black History in Two Minutes (or so) with Henry Louis Gates, Jr., and is at work on her first book.
+Kelsi currently produces the award-winning series Black History in Two Minutes (or so) with Henry Louis Gates, Jr., and is at work on her first full-length book.
 She holds a BA in English (Poetry) from Northwestern University and an MFA in Nonfiction Writing from The New School.

 To connect, please email or find her on Twitter @kelsijayne.
 Thanks for stopping by!